Breitbart reveals Soros groups registering felons to oppose Moore in Alabama election

-December 7, 2017 (LifeSiteNews) – Breitbart news claims that Soros-funded organizations have been working for months in Alabama to stop the election of conservative Christian Judge Roy Moore, the pro-life Republican candidate for U.S. Senate.
+December 7, 2017 (LifeSiteNews) – Breitbart news revealed that Soros-funded organizations have been working for months in Alabama to stop the election of conservative Christian Judge Roy Moore, the pro-life Republican candidate for U.S. Senate.

 On December 12, Moore faces Democratic challenger Doug Jones, known for his radical pro-abortion stance.
 Breitbart claims that Jones is being backed by many American billionaire globalist George Soros’ organizations in the election.
 All of these groups strongly support abortion, LGBT, radical leftist agendas, and promote anti-Trump "resistance".